 The sample data and format field cannot exist without the other, and it is required that the modules in this category process the format field before scanning the data.

-Alternate Allele Frequency, Scans the sample data in order ascertain the absolute frequencies of the alternate allele(s) in the population, useful for filtering out variants that are too rare or homozygous in the population.}
+Alternate Allele Frequency.
+Scans the sample data in order ascertain the absolute frequencies of the alternate allele(s) in the population and removes variants that have an alternative allele frequency higher/lower than the user has set in the module’s options.

-Inheritance Filter, Requires multiple VCF inputs.
-Performs trait penetrance modelling for differently affected individuals following sibling-sibling, and sibling-parent relations.}
+Inheritance Filter.
+Requires multiple VCF inputs.
+Performs trait penetrance modelling for differently affected individuals following sibling-sibling, and sibling-parent relations.

 Inheritance Filtering

-For all detected parent-offspring trios, offspring variants are filtered out if not present in any of the parents.
-Further context-based filtering is performed depending on the penetrance-model specified:
+Context-based filtering is performed depending on the penetrance-model specified:

-Autosomal Dominant -The phenotype is caused by a single mutant autosomal allele, and affected individuals must have affected parents, mapping any \{HOM,HET\}{HET,HOM\}.
-Affected siblings are filtered for any common variants and against unaffected controls.}
+Autosomal Dominant -The phenotype is caused by a single mutant autosomal allele, and in a case of the complete penetrance affected individuals must have affected parents, mapping any {HOM/HET}{HET/HOM}.
+Affected siblings are filtered for any common variants and against unaffected controls.
+For De Novo variant analysis affected individuals are filtered against unaffected controls.

 Autosomal Recessive -The phenotype is caused by a loss of function stemming from both copies of an autosomal gene, likely from the result of consanguineous breeding.
-Two paths of transmission are considered from parent offspring depending on whether the affected offspring variant is heterozygous (HET) or homozygous (HOM):
+Two paths of transmission are considered from parent offspring depending on whether the affected offspring variant is compound heterozygous (HET) or homozygous (HOM):

-HOM Affected must map HOM HOM, whereas unaffected parents are treated as carriers and can map both {HOM,HET} HOM.
+For compound HET affected, parents are assumed to be carriers for different HET variants and map {HET+HET}2HET (not sure how to do this in this way..)

-HET Parents are assumed to be carriers and map HET HET.
-Offspring are scanned for multiple-HET mutations within a gene in order to cover the case of compound heterozygous inheritance.}
+HOM, parents are assumed to be HOM or HET and map {HOM/HET+HOM/HET}HOM.

-Siblings are then filtered for common variants existing within affecteds siblings only, discarding those also present in unaffected controls.
+Siblings are then filtered for common variants existing within affecteds siblings only, discarding those that are homozygous in unaffected controls.

-X-linked Dominant -As with autosomal dominant but with the mutant allele on the X-chromosome.}
+X-linked Dominant -As with autosomal dominant but with the mutant allele on the X-chromosome.

 X-linked Recessive - As with autosomal recessive but with mutations occurring on the X-chromosome.
 Males with a single mutant copy are hemizygous and are treated as homozygous, exempting them from compound heterozygosity checking.